Exposed Tooth Nerve

 In severe cases where the tooth cannot be saved, extraction may be necessary.
 The dentist will remove the affected tooth and discuss options for replacing it, such as dental implants or bridges.

-Preventing Exposed Tooth Nerve
+Preventing Exposed Nerve In Tooth

 Preventing an exposed tooth nerve involves maintaining good oral hygiene and adopting healthy habits to protect your teeth and gums.
 Here are some preventive measures to consider: